 - State Estimated Payments

 State estimated payment vouchers for next year are available within the Miscellaneous Forms section of most state returns.
 Once you enter the required information to create the state payment vouchers you may exit the state section and go to:

-- Print your 2019 Tax Return - you will find the payment vouchers after the federal return forms, near the state forms
+- Print your 2020 Tax Return - you will find the payment vouchers near the end of the state forms